-1. Navigate to Data Subject Request from the DSAR module and click on your Active Request.
+1. Navigate to Data Subject Request from the DSAR module and click on your Active Request as shown above.

-2. Enter a Public message, and optionally, you can upload files to send over to the Data Subject.
+2. Enter a public message, and optionally, you can also upload files to send over to the Data Subject.

 3. Click on the drop-down next to the Submit button and select Submit as Denied.

-4. Within the Resolve Request modal, you can click on the Resolve button to proceed.
+4. Within the modal, you can click on the Deny Request button to proceed.
 Click on Cancel to go back to your previous screen.

 For Denials, you can select from the available response templates to submit a Public response to your Data Subjects.
-By selecting from the templates, the system will automatically generate a Public Response for you to send over to your data subjects.
+Using the Add from Template option, the system will automatically generate a public response for you to send over to your data subjects.

-1. Click on the Select from Template drop down to select a draft response.
+1. Click on the Add from Template drop down to select a template.
 You can insert your comment in the Insert Comment Here text box.